-3. Distribute the two personal reference forms and ask for them to be returned to the Admissions office (copies of the forms are available on the internet).

-4. Include the non-refundable application fee.
+- 3. Distribute the two personal reference forms and ask for them to be returned to the Admissions office (printable versions of the forms are available on the Internet or can be completed online). - 4.
+Include the non-refundable application fee.